 An important part of growing your own seedlings is hardening off your transplants.
-Don’t skip this step or you risk loosing your transplants completely!
+Don’t skip this step or you risk losing your transplants completely!

 You have dutifully cared for your new seedlings indoors for 6 weeks and you have a tray full of beautiful plants that look ready to head out to the garden.
 What now?

-There is one more step on the seed starting process that you shouldn’t skip.
+There is one more step in the seed-starting process that you shouldn’t skip.

 Hardening off your transplants

 Hardening off your transplants is the important final step before planting your seedlings in the garden.
 For the last 6 to 8 weeks your seedlings have been growing in near perfect growing conditions.

 If you have done your job right your seedlings have been receiving plenty of water, light, and nutrition.
 They have also been growing indoors with very moderate temperatures and no wind.
 All of this leads to very healthy starts but they are also a little pampered and tender.